-Hands-on animal and clinical skills-based experiences start in the first semester and continuing throughout the entire curriculum.
+Hands-on animal and clinical or professional skills-based experiences start in the first semester and continuing throughout the entire curriculum.

 The large animal component of the DVTC provides a working farm environment with a large cattle and horse herd.

-Clinical Year Hybrid Distributive Education program prepares students by giving them the experience working in both primary care and specialty private practice environments.
-Students have the flexibility through clinical electives to focus on the facets of veterinary medicine that interest them the most such as food animal, research, or exotics.
+Clinical Year Hybrid Distributive Education program prepares students by giving the experience working in both primary care and specialty private practice environments.
+Students have flexibility through clinical electives to focus on the facets of veterinary medicine that interest them the most such as small animal, food animal, equine, research, or exotics.

 Veterinary research opportunities offer students valuable experience in this important facet of the profession.
 A diverse range of opportunities are available at LMU-CVM and with our partnership with the University of Kentucky.